 From the below screenshot you can observe that, we assigned the $target variable to Connection Value, we changed the Target Load Type option from Bulk to Normal mode and check marked the Truncate target table option to truncate the existing data from the destination table.

-From the below screenshot you can observe that the Informatica Rank Transformation workflow is a valid one.
-Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+From the below screenshot you can observe that the Informatica Rank Transformation with the group by workflow is a valid one.
+Now, let us start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.

-Let us open the SQL Server Management Studio to check whether we successfully ranked the records using Yearly Income using the Informatica Rank Transformation or not.
+Let us open the SQL Server Management Studio to check whether we successfully ranked the records using Yearly Income using the Informatica Rank Transformation with a group by or not.

 We can achieve the above output using the following SQL RANK Function Query: